 Voice search helps people find information by speaking rather than typing text into a search box or browser.
-You can initiate voice searches with a prompt such as “Hey Google”, “Siri” or “Alexa”.
-Typically you will use your mobile phone or a device like Google Home or Alexa.
+You can initiate voice searches with a voice prompt such as “Hey Google”, “Siri” or “Alexa”.
+Typically mobile phones are used for voice searches.
+Some people use a separate device like Google Home or Alexa.
 Recently there has been a significant jump in voice search popularity.
-Although it started in 2012, 60% of voice search users just started using it in 2017 according to Edit.co.
+Although it started in 2012, 60% of voice search users just started in 2017 according to Edit.co.

-– Faster and easier so search queries tend to be longer.
+– Faster and easier so searches tend to be longer.

-– More likely to be local or geographically close to the user.
+– More likely to be a local search or geographically close to the user.

 – 52% of voice searches are made while driving according to SEO Tribunal.

 Google has suggested that voice search queries are, “30 times more likely to be action queries”.
-Searches that lead to action are valuable because they lead to buying decisions.
+Searches that imply action are valuable because they often trigger buying decisions.
 Optimizing your website for voice search helps you attract people with a high intent to buy.
-If you don’t attract these buyer you can lose business to your competition.
+If you don’t attract these buyers, you can lose business to your competition.

 Local businesses have a lot to gain from the growth of voice search.
-Mobile voice-related searches are 3 times more likely to be local-based according to Search Engine Watch.
+Mobile voice-related searches are 3 times more likely to be local according to Search Engine Watch.
 Effective SEO is more important than ever if you have a local business.
 Make sure you claim your Google My Business page then complete each section of your page.
 Be sure your business information is 100% accurate on Google and other local directory listings.
 Also managing your online reviews effectively is important.
-What’s your plan to get more positive reviews?
-Do you monitor reviews so negative reviews get a quick response?
+What’s your plan to get more online reviews?
+Are you monitoring reviews so negative reviews get a quick response?

-User experience has already developed into a bigger ranking factor.
-Now it will be even more important with the surge of voice searches.
-Think about how visitors navigate your website and build a user-friendly interface.
-Put yourself in your prospect’s shoes and test your website… Does it feel like visiting your website is a good experience?
+User experience has already developed into a bigger SEO factor.
+Now it will be even more important with the growth of voice search.
+Use Google Analytics to understand traffic flow and make sure you have a user-friendly interface.
+Put yourself in your customer’s shoes and test your website… Does it feel like a pleasant experience when you visit your website?
 Be sure you are monitoring website performance.
 Page speed is key for a user-friendly website along with a mobile responsive design.
 You can test your website page speed at PageSpeed Insights.
-Then you can test if your website is mobile friendly at Mobile-Friendly Test.
+Then test if your website is mobile friendly at Mobile-Friendly Test.

 Long-tail keyword phrases will be more important now.
-With voice search, queries overall are getting longer with a higher number of words.
+With voice search, queries are getting longer with an increased number of words.
 This makes sense because it’s easier to speak a search than type a search.
 Think about phrases a customers might say in a search rather than just a keyword they would type.
 Look for long-tail keyword phrases your competition might overlook to uncover new ideas for website content.